Nick Candy still keen on buying Chelsea despite UK government sanctions on Roman Abramovich

 A quick sale of Chelsea is regarded as being in everyone's interests, including the government's, and there has been no indication that any of the interested parties are having second thoughts about buying the club.

-Candy, a Chelsea fan and property developer, is planning on attending Sunday's game with Newcastle at Stamford Bridge, a match live on Sky Sports.
+Candy, married to Australian popstar and actress Holly Vallance, is a Chelsea season ticket holder and property developer, and is planning on attending Sunday's game with Newcastle at Stamford Bridge, live on Sky Sports.

 "We are examining the details of yesterday's announcement and we are still interested in making a bid," Candy's spokesperson said.